Monday, May 6, 2024

 Early February 2024

-The south side of Mount Kenya is a gently sloping mega- shield volcano.
-A green landscape, some of it still clothed in native forest, protected within a National Park.
-There are plantations of eucalypts which in my mind are a bit ugly, but the woodlands seem big and verdent, maybe recalling parts of the Big Island of Hawaii or even Sri Lanka.
-And there are clean mountain streams seemingly everywhere.
+A green cultural landscape, some of it still clothed in native forest, protected within a National Park.
+There are many plantations of eucalypts which in my mind are a bit ugly, but the woodlands at Castle Forest are big and verdent, maybe recalling parts of the Big Island of Hawaii or Sri Lanka.
+And there are clean mountain streams seemingly everywhere!

-We stayed at the rustic Castle Forest Lodge.
-We birded and hiked around trying to find the famed Ford Falls (...see below).
-Due to eucalypt plantation logging, the roads messed up the paths and there were no signs.
+We birded and hiked around here for two days.
+First day we tried to find the famed Ford Falls (...see below).
+Due to eucalypt plantation logging, messed-up roads and paths and there were no signs.
 So we got lost, as did some visiting students from St Joseph's University.
-We hiked with the students, found some neet birds also.
-We had a mervelous time, we stayed two nights.
+We hiked with the students, found some good birds along the way.
+We had a mervelous time, we stayed two nights, maybe we could have stayed one more.

-Some things visitors should know.
 There are buffalos and elephants in the area and you must definately be guided by a trained local guide.
 Even though its seems easy-going, low gradient walking, the distances are very long.
 We walked 17 kms the first day.
 Although we were told there are no buffalos we did see big cattle-like prints that were definately not cow prints in the forest.
 Also, a few elephant prints and fresh dung in the trail and by the river bridges (see map, below).
 Was this dangerous?
 Its a toss-up.
 I say next time I will have a hired guide.

-Here I provide a few snapshots including: the Kikuyu White-eye (endemic to Central Kenya), White-starred Robin (shy forest bird), Double-collared Sunbird (two species present), Silvery-cheeked hornbill (a dinosaur!), Olive Ibis (a very rare forest river-bird, seen very well twice).
+Kikuyu White-eye (endemic to Central Kenya), White-starred Robin (shy forest bird), Double-collared Sunbird (two species present), Silvery-cheeked hornbill (a dinosaur!), Olive Ibis (a very rare forest river-bird, seen very well twice).
 Finally, I provide a topographic map to the Ford Falls which I photographed in the Lodge's office (thanks to Joseph...).

 I want to see those falls.
 A reason to return!